 Potash West NL (ASX:PWN,OTCPINK:PWNNY) is an Australian based mineral exploration company focused on developing phosphate and potash projects including the potassium-rich glauconite deposits of the Perth Basin in Western Australia.
-The company dominates mineral tenure in one of the world’s largest glauconite deposits, which covers an area of over 2,900km2.
-Potash West’s goal is to maximize shareholder value by further defining their substantial potash resource base and bring the deposit into production.
-Previous exploration has indicated that glauconite sediments are widespread for more than 150km along strike and 15km in width.
+The Company dominates mineral tenure in one of the world’s largest glauconite deposits, with exploration licenses and applications covering an area of more than 2,100 km2.
+Potash West’s goal is to maximize shareholder value by bringing the Dandaragan Trough Project into production.
+A Definitive Feasibility Study on the phosphate resource on the project is expected to be completed by December 2015.